RESTRICTIONS

 Value NoNetConnectDisconnect

-AvaAvailability some version 4.00 (Windows NT 4.0 from SP3), and higher
+AvaAvailability version 4.0 from Windows NT 4.0 SP3, and higher

 The NoNetConnectDisconnect value has user-interface support through the Group Policy Object Editor, as